Library Documentation

 sin

-Calculate the sine of an angle.
+sin calculates the sine of angle.

-sin :: Angle -> Number
+sin :: (angle :: Angle) -> Number

 split